Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 • Hauskatze (Domestic Shorthair/Longhair): Non-pedigree cats, often of mixed heritage, representing the vast majority (approximately 90%) of the feline population.

-• Rassekatze (Pedigree/Purebred): Specimens registered with major international and national bodies, including the Fédération Internationale Féline (FIFe)—of which Germany's 1.
+• Rassekatze (Pedigree/Purebred): Specimens registered with major international and national bodies, including the Fédération Internationale Féline (FIFe)—for which Germany's 1.
 Deutscher Edelkatzenzüchter-Verband (1.
-DEKZV) was a founding member—and TICA or CFA affiliates.
+DEKZV) serves as the German national member—and TICA or CFA affiliates.

 • Freigänger vs. Wohnungskatze: A critical sociodemographic distinction in Germany between "free-roamers" and "apartment cats," impacting metabolic requirements and vaccination protocols.